-- Restrict root logins to a specific device, typically the system console. - Specify the number of times an attempt to log in can fail before the login process is disabled. - If the login process is disabled, specify how long before it can be resumed.

-- Specify whether to maintain a log of logins and what information to store: all logins or only those that were unsuccessful. - Specify whether to force a user who does not have a password to choose one immediately upon logging in. - Specify whether or not to display to the user on login the date and time that user last logged in.
+- Restrict root logins to a specific device, typically the system console. - Specify the number of times an attempt to log in can fail before the login exits. - If the login process is disabled, specify how long before it can be resumed. - Specify whether to maintain a log of logins and what information to store: all logins or only those that were unsuccessful. - Specify whether to force a user who does not have a password to choose one immediately upon logging in. - If a login fails after the specified maximum number of attempts, disable the account by locking the password, with possible exceptions including the root account. - Specify whether or not to display, after successful login, the date and time when the user last logged in.

 Login options are set in the file /etc/default/login, which is a normal text file.
 The file contains one option specification per line.
-The options are described in the rest of this section.
+Options are described in the rest of this section.
+See the login(1) reference page for further details.

 Because the login procedure is your system's main defense against unauthorized access, login options are important.
-For example, you can determine whether someone is trying to break into your system from a pattern of failed login attempts recorded in /var/adm/SYSLOG (when logging is enabled).
+For example, you can determine whether someone is trying to break into your system from a pattern of failed login attempts recorded in /var/adm/SYSLOG (when logging is enabled, which is the default).

 The best way to keep a system secure is to slow down attempts to guess passwords and account names.
-The login options described in this section add delays to unsuccessful login attempts, which drastically slows down the process of randomly guessing passwords.
+The login options described in this section add delays to unsuccessful login attempts, which drastically curtails the activity of randomly guessing passwords.